lucianodato/noise-repellent/README.md

 ## Features

-* Adaptive and manual noise thresholds estimation
+* Adaptive and manual noise estimation
-* Adjustable Reduction
-* Adjustable offset of thresholds to perform over-subtraction
+* Adjustable Reduction and many other parameters to tweak the reduction
-* Time smoothing and a masking estimation to reduce artifacts
+* Uses a psychoacoustic model to reduce artifacts of the reduction
-* Basic onset detector to avoid transients suppression
-* Whitening of the noise floor to mask artifacts and to recover higher frequencies
 * Option to listen to the residual signal
 * Soft bypass
 * Noise profile saved with the session